 Westbeth Artists’ Housing was conceived in the 1960’s as a partial solution to the acute need to provide affordable housing and studios for artists and their families.
 In so doing, it became one of the first examples of adaptive reuse of industrial buildings for artistic and residential use in the United States.

-Located in NYC in Manhattan’s Far West Village, it is a complex of 13 buildings which were formally the site of Bell Laboratories (1868-1966), one of the world’s most important research centers.
+Located in NYC in Manhattan’s Far West Village, it is a complex of 13 buildings which were formerly the site of Bell Laboratories (1868-1966), one of the world’s most important research centers.
 It was here that the first talking movie, the condenser microphone, the first TV broadcast, and the first binary computer were demonstrated.

 With innovative funding spearheaded by Joan Davidson of the J. M. Kaplan Foundation, and Roger Stevens of the National Endowment for the Arts, it became an ambitious renovation project designed to create 384 live-work spaces for artists of all disciplines and their families under the direction of developer Dixon Bain.
 Richard Meier was the renovation architect.
 Westbeth opened in 1970.